All Episodes

 Thank you.

-Yesterday in your discussion about the progressive drive-by media wanting Elizabeth Warren to be president, the thought occurred to me that that woman is either brilliant or incredibly lucky or manipulative.
+Make sure yesterday in your discussion about the progressive drive-by media wanting Elizabeth Warren to be president, the thought occurred to me that that woman is either brilliant or incredibly lucky or manipulative.

-I don't know which, but it seems to me that if, you know, she's made the declaration that she's not going to run against Hillary if Hillary runs, and now she gets the president.
+I don't know which, but it seems to me that if she's made the declaration that she's not going to run against Hillary if Hillary runs, and now she gets the press to take out Hillary for her, and then she can lay in the bushes and take the high road and then get all of Hillary's votes in the primaries.

-It I mean it is shocking that the media is all over the media's treating her like a Republican would be treated.
+The media is treating her like a Republican would be treated.

-And so people are why?
+And so people are, why?

 They really want Elizabeth Warren, but that she said she's not going to run if Hillary's in the race.